 Microservices architecture is a modern approach for building software applications.
 As compared to monolithic architecture, which requires an application to be built as one unit, microservices divide the application into smaller and independent components.
 Every part has a specific job and can work independently or in collaboration with others.
-In this blog, you will understand what microservices architecture is, its features, and components in detail.
+In this blog, you will understand what microservices architecture is, its features, and its components in detail.

 Table of Contents: